 So yeah, I am a big time user of Jungle Scout and will continue to do so until a more accurate tool comes around.

 Jungle Scout Pro has a one-time fee of $177, while the Lite version is $77 (if you use my $20 discount code).

 If you have limit capital even $97 can be expensive.
 However, I strongly feel every FBA seller should have Jungle Scout in their tool arsenal.
 So I have a couple of these discount coupons that will give you $20 discount.
-Feel free to use em if you are planning on buying Jungle Scout.
+Feel free to the Jungle Scout Discount Code if you are planning on buying Jungle Scout.